howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 <Instruction>

-In the popup, simply click _Enable_.
+In the popup, merely click _Enable_.

 </Instruction>